gomorpheus/morpheus-docs/release_notes/current.rst

 v3.6.5
 ======

-Release date:
+Release date: 10/29/2019

 New Features
 ------------

-Amazon Plans - seed plans for T3A and R5A Add Amazon M5A and M5AD Instance Types
+- Amazon: Plans: Seed plans for M5A, M5AD, R5A, T3A Instance Types added
-Static Address not working in AWS don't filter usage records for deleted zones
+- Static Address not working in AWS
+- Usage: Usage records for deleted Clouds are no longer filtered from Usage
-SCVMM : Prepend host name or cluster name to datastores API/CLI: Incidents create
+- SCVMM: Associated Host or Cluster name prepended to datastores names for identification
-User Settings Password Strength
-Async App Provision
-UpCloud Ubuntu 18
+- API/CLI: Incidents create
+- User Settings: Complex Passwords now required for Linux and Windows users in User Settings.
+Password must contain at least one uppercase letter, one lowercase letter, a number, and a symbol.
+- Apps: Asynchronous App Provisioning added
+- UpCloud: Ubuntu 18.04 System Image added
-Veeam: SCVMM Support
+- Veeam: SCVMM Support added
-Static IP address assign on vCD cloud via guest customisations Openstack Clouds: should update available EIPs/FIPs immediately after provision Provision Setting: Reuse Sequence Numbers
+- Static IP address assign on vCD cloud via guest customizations
+- Openstack Clouds: should update available EIPs/FIPs immediately after provision
+- Provisioning: Reuse Naming Sequence Numbers setting added to ``Administration > Provisioning``.
+If enabled, ``${sequence}`` numbers used in naming patterns will be re-used once they are available again.
+When disabled, ``${sequence}`` numbers will always increase by one, ensuring the same number in a pattern is never re-used (default and previous behavior).
-Support Veeam 9.5
+- Veeam: Support for Veeam 9.5u4 added
-Additional metadata for /api/billing records.
+- Usage: ``createdByUser``, ``createdByUserId``, ``siteId``, ``siteName``, ``siteUUID``, ``siteCode``, and ``metadata []`` now returned for ``/api/billing`` records. ``serverUniqueId`` added for Containers, ``serverUniqueId`` added for Servers, ``zoneCode`` added for Zones/Clouds. .. note:: These values will only be populated for newly created usage records.
+Not all record will have values for all fields, such as ``createdByUser`` and ``createdByUserId`` for discovered servers, site information for non-instance records)
 - White Labelling: Sub-tenant notifications branding added
+- Instances: Hourly Job added to update managed VM record to unmanaged when no Instance association exists

 Fixes
 -----
 - Ansible: Fix for Inventory File VM naming in multi-node deployments using old style of <instancename>, <instancename>-2, <instancename>-3
 - Usage: Fix for Duplicate account usage records created when `startDate` is in the last half of a sec
 - Apps: Fix for Blueprint fields locks